-A honeypot is a cybersecurity mechanism that uses a manufactured attack target to lure cybercriminals away from legitimate targets, and also gathers intelligence about the identity, methods and motivations of adversaries.
+A honeypot is a cybersecurity mechanism that uses a manufactured attack target to lure cybercriminals away from legitimate targets.
+They also gather intelligence about the identity, methods and motivations of adversaries.

 A honeypot can be modeled after any digital asset, including software applications, servers or the network itself.
 It is intentionally and purposefully designed to look like a legitimate target, resembling the model in terms of structure, components and content.
 This is meant to convince the adversary that they have accessed the actual system and encourage them to spend time within this controlled environment.

-The honeypot serves as a decoy, distracting cybercriminals from actual targets, as well as a reconnaissance tool, using their intrusion attempts to assess the adversary’s techniques, capabilities and sophistication.
+The honeypot serves as a decoy, distracting cybercriminals from actual targets.
+It can also serve as a reconnaissance tool, using their intrusion attempts to assess the adversary’s techniques, capabilities and sophistication.

-The intelligence gathered from honeypots is useful in helping organizations evolve and enhance their cybersecurity strategy in response to real-world threats and identify potential blind spots in the existing architecture.
+The intelligence gathered from honeypots is useful in helping organizations evolve and enhance their cybersecurity strategy in response to real-world threats and identify potential blind spots in the existing architecture, information and network security.